 Jesus about the New Testament

 Now, let’s consider what Jesus says about the New Testament.
 Jesus chose His apostles to be with Him for three years to SPEAK with Jesus’ authority (Mark 3:14); and at the end of Jesus’ earthly ministry, Jesus promised to send the Holy Spirit to help these eyewitnesses remember and understand everything Jesus had done and said (John 14:26; 15:26-27; 16:13-15), so that they would be able to WRITE with His authority.
 So, Matthew’s Gospel and John’s Gospel are the Word of God, because they are written by the apostles Matthew and John.
 The letters of Peter and John, and the book of Revelation, also were written by the apostles, and so they are also the Word of God.
 Peter is behind Mark’s gospel, so Mark’s gospel is the Word of God, too.
 Jesus also chose Paul to be an apostle (Acts 22:14-15), and the apostle Peter confirms that Paul’s letters are also Holy Scripture, so Paul’s epistles are also the Word of God (2 Peter 3:15-16).
-Paul, in turn, confirms that Luke’s writings are holy Scripture, too (1 Timothy 5:18 – look at the footnotes), which means Luke and Acts are also the inspired word of God!
+Paul, in turn, confirms that Luke’s writings are Holy Scripture, too (1 Timothy 5:18 – look at the footnotes), which means Luke and Acts are also the inspired word of God!

 That’s why Christians believe that the Bible is the Word of God.
-Jesus, the Son of God, is our Lord and Saviour, so we trust everything Jesus says; and Jesus teaches us that the whole Bible is the Word of God.
+Jesus, the Son of God, is our Lord and Savior, so we trust everything Jesus says; and Jesus teaches us that the whole Bible is the Word of God.
 So, if Jesus is right, then the whole Bible is also true.

 No other explanation

 However, even if you’re not a Christian, you can see just by reading the Bible that the Bible must be the Word of God: there is no other explanation!
 Consider, for example, the predictions made by the Old Testament prophets.
 They said that one day, a man would be born who would crush Satan (Genesis 3:15).
-We would recognise him, because he would be a Jew, from the tribe of Judah (Genesis 49:10), and a descendent of King David (2 Samuel 7:12-13).
+We would recognize him, because he would be a Jew, from the tribe of Judah (Genesis 49:10), and a descendant of King David (2 Samuel 7:12-13).
 He’d be born to a virgin (Isaiah 7:15), in the village of Bethlehem (Micah 5:2), during the Roman Empire (Daniel 2:40-45).
-He would die for our sins (Isaiah 53), rise to life again (Psalm 16:9-11), be given a kingdom that would last forever (Daniel 7:13-14), and be worshipped by people in every nation of the world (Psalm 72:17).
+He would die for our sins (Isaiah 53), rise to life again (Psalm 16:9-11), be given a kingdom that would last forever (Daniel 7:13-14), and be worshiped by people in every nation of the world (Psalm 72:17).
 Who fulfilled all these prophecies?
 Jesus!

 God is in charge of history